Aridhia-Open-Source/shiny-demo-linear-regression/README.md

 git clone https://github.com/aridhia/demo-linear-regression
 ```

-Open the .Rproj file in RStudio and use `runApp()` to start the app.
+Open the .Rproj file in RStudio, source the script `dependencies.R` to install all the packages required by the app, and run `runApp()` to start the app.

 ### Deploying to the workspace